rumya0/Yelp-BA/README.md

 15. Glendale (~34)

 Of these cities, the cities that has similar demographics & academic settings as Cambridge are:
 #### Phoenix, Pittsburgh, Charlotte, Cleveland, Mesa, Tempe, Madison, Missisauga, Glendale

-A subset of the dataframe containing restaurants only from the above mentioned cities was then created
+A subset of the dataframe containing restaurants only from the above mentioned cities was then created.
+This dataset contains TopTierRestaurants in CitiesLikeCambridge:

-The 'categories' index is a [list] of descriptive words of each restaurant (describing the type of restaurant):
+The dataframe contains an index called 'categories'.
+The 'categories' index is a [list] of descriptive words of each restaurant (describing the type of restaurant).
+We will use this 'categories' index to assess the type of TopTierRestaurants in CitiesLikeCambridge:

 ![categorylist](images/catlist.JPG)